 The way our maternity system is funded is complex which is possibly why many women are not getting the services they are entitled to.
 While a woman gets to choose her lead maternity carer (LMC - the midwife, obstetrician or other health professional who take care of her during her pregnancy, birth and postnatal recovery), she cannot actively choose the location for her care.
 That decision is the DHB’s - they receive the funding, they get to choose how to spend this and they get to choose which maternity facility they would like to fund.

 “This is postcode maternity care - living in a different region or a rural community should not deny a woman and her baby the right to the same maternity services as women in other parts of New Zealand.

 Clearly this system doesn’t work and requires change.
-The introduction of a ring-fenced fund (as proposed by National MP Louise Upston) for our maternity system would shift the focus back to being women and baby centric and ensure we have a maternity system that needs of all women in New Zealand.
+The introduction of a ring-fenced fund (as proposed by National MP Louise Upston(external link)) for our maternity system would shift the focus back to being women and baby centric and ensure we have a maternity system that needs of all women in New Zealand.

 A ringfenced fund would put a stop to the inequitable access and would take away a DHB’s discretion to choose the maternity facilities they want to fund and ensure the maternity budget is spent how it is intended.

 Not only does a ringfenced fund make sense, its not going to cost our country anymore instead it is ensuring the funding allocated for maternity services is used for exactly that purpose and it will go a long way to ensuring our women have the best start to motherhood and their babies the best start to their new life.